Chart Color Schemes

 An assessment of population growth drivers in Rivett reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also using 2022 as the base year.
-According to these projections, Rivett's population is expected to decline by 43 persons by 2041.
-However, specific age cohorts are projected to grow, notably the 55 to 64 age group, which is anticipated to increase by 101 people.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections were used, also based on 2022.
+Population projections indicate a decline of 43 persons by 2041, with specific age cohorts expected to grow; notably, the 55 to 64 age group is projected to increase by 101 people.

 Frequently Asked Questions - Population